 As part of the College’s Connected Communities Program, Lafayette Dining Services provides more than nutritious and appetizing food.
 The College’s residential dining program, spread across seven different cafés and dining halls, provides social gathering places, opportunities to refuel, and out-of-the-classroom experiences where students are taught about “food service for a sustainable future.”

 Lafayette Dining Services works to provide students with a variety of appealing, convenient, and healthy dining options for all palates, dietary restrictions, and allergy sensitivities.
-Lafayette Dining Services supports small, local farms with food cooked from scratch.
+Lafayette Dining supports small, local farms in order to offer our campus community incredibly fresh food, made from scratch.
 That means no processed or canned foods, homemade dressing, and sauces, including soups and stocks.
 Accomplishing this is a mouthful indeed, but the bottom line is that staff strive to cook delicious food that’s good for students, the animals, the workers, the community, and the Earth — because they’re all connected.

 All students are required to have at least the minimum qualifying meal plan for their class year.
 Meal Plans can be increased above the minimum qualifying plan by logging into MyHousing by Adirondack Solutions, Inc. using your Lafayette ID and password.
 Full descriptions and fees for the Meal Plans can be found on the Finance & Administration website.